AnyBody/tutorials/index.md

 :link: Tutorials
 :link-type: doc

 Set of tutorials for many different aspects of the Anybody Modeling System.
-Select the totorials that makes sense for your projects to quickly get up to speed.
+Select the tutorials that makes sense for your projects to quickly get up to speed.
 +++
 [See more](Tutorials.md)
 :::